PAUL-Zf/HighOrderNetwork/README.md

-# HighOrderNetwork
+# Higher-OrderDependency
-This is a system to solve high order network
+This is a system to extract higher-order pattern